 Cover to Cover #407A: Charlaine Harris

-Tim Low tells us about HP Lovecraft Literary Podcast, a podcast that is chronologically covering Lovecraft’s fiction, including a voice actor reading the story to go along with the history and discussion about the story.
+Tim Low tells us about the HP Lovecraft Literary Podcast, a podcast that is chronologically covering Lovecraft’s fiction, including a voice actor reading the story to go along with the history and discussion about the story.

 Charlaine talks about the challenges of maintaining continuity and even fixing previous errors, the impact of HBO series True Blood and how the fans are reacting to the deviation of the TV series from the written series, and more.